qiyang-ustc/HQ/README.md

    - Check file permissions
    - Verify cluster names in config match actual clusters
    - Ensure template values match the number of files

+## Contributing 🤝

+This tool is under active development, and your feedback and contributions are highly welcome!
+Here are some ways you can help:

+### Current Limitations and Future Improvements

+1. **Job Management**:
+   - Add job status monitoring
+   - Implement job cancellation
+   - Add job dependency support

+2. **Resource Management**:
+   - Smart resource estimation
+   - Queue time prediction
+   - Automatic partition selection

+3. **User Experience**:
+   - Interactive configuration wizard
+   - Job template management
+   - Better error handling and recovery

+### How to Contribute

+1. **Report Issues**:
+   - Use GitHub issues to report bugs
+   - Share your use cases and feature requests
+   - Provide feedback on user experience

+2. **Suggestions Welcome**:
+   - Performance improvements
+   - New feature ideas
+   - Integration with other tools
+   - Documentation improvements

+3. **Testing**:
+   - Try the tool in different environments
+   - Test with various job types
+   - Share your cluster configurations

+Feel free to try new features and suggest improvements!
+This is an actively maintained tool, and your input helps make it better for everyone.

 ## Requirements 📋